 Suicide

-Content warning: Talk of suicide and related themes.
+Content warning: this page mentions suicide and related content.

 Suicide is a cause of death.
 This page aims to provide an overview of suicide, highlight the facts and common misconceptions around suicide, and signpost to support and educational resources available.